ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 validated.
-For example, applications ought not to use PSK material created for the Encapsulating Security Protocol (ESP, part of IPsec) {{?RFC4303}} with QUIC, and applications ought not to use private keys intended for server authentication as a keys for client authentication.
+For example, applications ought not to use PSK material created for the Encapsulating Security Protocol (ESP, part of IPsec) {{?RFC4303}} with QUIC, and applications ought not to use private keys intended for server authentication as keys for client authentication.

 Moreover, Transport Services systems MUST NOT automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure